 Chef Adam D’Sylva's (ex-Pearl and Longrain) menu includes a diverse range of French-Vietnamese and modern-Australian influences but ultimately it is the bold and confident execution of every dish that manages to make such an eclectic menu work.

 The kitchen is backed by an experienced and enthusiastic team of floor staff, guided by owners Kate Calder (ex-Taxi) and Mykal Bartholomew (ex-MoVida).
-Sommelier Travis Howe has compiled a good-value selection of mostly Old World wines, offered by the glass or half bottle to accommodate the varied flavour palate on offer.
+Award-winning Sommelier Travis Howe has compiled a good-value selection of mostly Old World wines, offered by the glass or half bottle to accommodate the varied flavour palate on offer.

 The clever use of space and the menu of mostly small sharing dishes gives Coda an energy as people pop in for a glass of wine and a couple of scallops, with the comfort of knowing that they can book a table for a Friday night should the want to.
 Coda is one of Melbourne's best.